I can’t believe I did it.

 My tip: always size up!
 Your feet are going to swell up when you’re walking for most of the day, so having a larger shoe will give them more room to expand and prevent you from getting blisters.

 Haviana flip-flops: At the end of a long day of hiking, the last thing I wanted to do was keep my feet in my walking shoes.
 I ended up wearing my flip-flops, then, whenever I ventured out in the evenings.
 My Havianas are the most comfortable flip-flops I own, so I took them with me

 A buff: Fun fact: I hate caps and hats, especially when exercising, because they leave my head sweaty and don’t prevent my hair from getting in my eyes.
 As somebody with unbelievably thick and frizzy hair who won’t have access to hair straighteners on the Camino, I need a solution for my hair.
 I’ll be wearing my buff as a headband throughout the walk to keep my hair out of my face, and also taking several hairbands to tie my hair up.

-This was all good for me!
 I wore my buff pretty much every day and loved it.
-I could have gotten away with just three pairs of underwear, but they’re all so lightweight that it doesn’t make much difference to pack weight.
+I could have gotten away with just three pairs of underwear, but they’re all so lightweight that it wouldn’t have made much difference to my pack weight.

 I stayed in dorm rooms throughout my time on the Camino, so strong protection against snorers was necessary.